 |Mercury 4.5hp 1975 - 1985, Single Cylinder, Getting it to Run Again|

 The motor we will be discussing here is a 4.5 hp single cylinder motor marked on the rear of the cowling as 45.
 These single cylinder Mercurys were in production in one form or another since the early-1960's.
-They started out as a 3.9 hp in 1964 and were upgraded to 4.5 hp in 1977.
+They started out as a 3.9 hp in 1964, and were upgraded to 4.5 hp in 1977.
 There also appears to have even been a 4 hp version made preceding this 4.5 hp model that was very similar.
-There is not a lot if info out there on them.
+I am aware of one 4 hp made in 1969.
+There is not a lot if infomation out there on any of these.

 This one was made in 1977 and it appears that this version was marketed as 45 or 4.5.
 These were made from 1975 to 1985.
 Some were marked 45 while others 4.5 and I have not found a Mercury person who can shed any light on this subject.